On the jump of the cover time in random geometric graphs: Upper bound for non-fixed radius

 \section{Upper bound for non-fixed radius}

-In this section we prove the upperbound for RGGs with radii tending to infinity but below the threshold of connectivity.
-We begin by noting that the proof given in Section~\ref{sec:upper_bound_cov_rgg_fixed_r} is not enough, as it gives as an upper bound on the resistance of $O(\log n)$, whereas we need an upper bound of magnitude $O(\log(n)/r^d)$.
-With this in mind, we therefore introduce a new construction inspired by the one in Section~\ref{sec:upper_bound_cov_rgg_fixed_r} but with refinements that allow for a better flow dissipation.
-This structure will then also be used in the proof of the upper bound just above the connectivity threshold.
+In this section we prove the upper bound for RGGs with radii tending to infinity but below the threshold of connectivity.
+We begin by noting that the proof given in Section~\ref{sec:upperboundfixedradius} is not sufficient, as it gives as an upper bound on the resistance of $O(\log n)$, whereas we need an upper bound of magnitude $O(\log(n)/r^d)$.
+With this in mind, we therefore introduce a refined construction that allows for a better flow dissipation.
+This structure will then also be used in the proof of the upper bound right above the connectivity threshold.